 C. Rosa Parks

-10. Which author wrote a poem and read it at Bill Clinton’s first presidential inauguration and was later awarded the Presidential Medal of Freedom award?
+10. Which author wrote a poem and read it at Bill Clinton’s first presidential inauguration and was later given the Presidential Medal of Freedom?

 A. Alice Walker